Quantum-probabilistic Hamiltonian learning for generative modelling & anomaly detection

+Fig.~\ref{fig:qhbm_sketch} provides a schematic overview of the entire process, segmented into two primary panels.
+The upper panel illustrates the generation of the modular Hamiltonian, $\hat{\mathcal{K}}_\theta$, and the partition function, $\mathcal{Z}_\theta$, through the utilization of a MC algorithm.
+In contrast, the lower panel depicts the variational circuit, incorporating sampled data points as specified in eq.~\eqref{eq:bernoulli_sample} as input.
+Leveraging the modular Hamiltonian, we compute the expectation value for each data point, as detailed in eq.~\eqref{eq:expK}.
+Subsequently, we combine the partition function and the expectation value to formulate the loss function, as elucidated in eq.~\eqref{eq:objective_ineq}.

+Once the mean loss function is computed for a batch of data points, we update the trainable parameters $\theta$ and $\phi$ using the following expressions:

+where $\eta$ denotes the learning rate.
+Algorithm~\ref{code:train_step} shows a single training step for a batch of data.

-Within the concept of batched learning, optimising $-\log\mathcal{L}(\theta, \phi)$ has two significant computational bottlenecks.
+Within the concept of batched learning, optimising negative log-probability distribution has two significant computational bottlenecks.
 First, as mentioned above, one must estimate a proper modular Hamiltonian for the optimisation procedure.
 This has been done independently of the input data where the MC algorithm chooses the most probable set of spin configurations and, by doing so, automatically minimises the energy of the EBM ansatz.
 This requires reestimation of the modular Hamiltonian after each update.
 It is important to emphasise that since the MC algorithm proposes an input configuration completely independent of the input data, the optimisation procedure is the only connection between data and the Hamiltonian.
 The second bottleneck involves $\sigd$ estimation; since we do not have access to ``quantum data", we need to sample through the probability distribution of each data point and compute the expectation value $\expK$.
-Hence the expectation value of $d$-th data point can be defined as